-You must be aware that a non-compete obligation agreed between you and a Vehicle Manufacturer (VM) regarding lubricants or other functional fluids would fall inside the scope of the European Regulation provisions on vertical restraints (article 101 TFEU) because of the important market share of the VM on the aftermarket sector (more than 30%).
+You have to be aware that a non-compete obligation agreed between you and a Vehicle Manufacturer (VM) regarding lubricants or other functional fluids would fall inside the scope of the European Regulation provisions on vertical restraints (article 101 TFEU) because of the important market share of the VM on the aftermarket sector, (more than 30%).

-In some circumstances, minimum purchasing obligations calculated based on your total annual requirements may also fall inside the scope of this Regulation.
+In some circumstances, minimum purchasing obligations calculated on the basis of your total annual requirements may also fall inside the scope of this Regulation.